 Xubuntu

-Xubuntu might not be the best Linux for old laptop, if you have a very ancient laptop/ PC which is more than ten years old.
-But Xubuntu can be your way to go if you have a comparatively modern PC.
+Xubuntu might not be the best Linux for an old laptop if you have an old laptop/ PC over ten years old.
+But Xubuntu can be your way if you have a comparatively modern PC.

 Supports 32 bits system: Yes (older versions)